Comparing CovenantLogisticsGroupInc . (CVLG) & Its Rivals

 |5.34%

-This is a breakdown of recent ratings and target prices for CovenantLogisticsGroupInc . and its competitors, as reported by MarketBeat.
+This is a summary of current ratings for CovenantLogisticsGroupInc . and its peers, as provided by MarketBeat.

 |Sell Ratings